 There are some vibes that can be attached to the wall by a cord, recharged like a cellphone, or powered by batteries just like a remote control (because really, TV remotes are the only vanilla thing anyone uses batteries for anymore, right?).
 There are benefits and drawbacks of each power choice.
-Some are more environmentally friendly than others, some are annoying to replace, and we all have our preferences.
-So, which one is right for you?

 These are generally considered old school.
-Vintage and classic vibes like the Hitachi *ahem* Magic Wand Original have power cords.
+Vintage and classic vibes like the Hitachi Magic Wand have power cords.
 Corded vibes are often strong because they have a reliable and intense power source.
 However, they limit you by the length of the power cord.
 Corded vibes are what you'd have found under "personal massager" in a Sears Roebuck catalog decades ago, but that doesn't mean that these tried-and-true models don't measure up to the task.
 There is a reason why they're still on the market.

 Pros: Corded vibes are really, really strong.
 There is also something astoundingly convenient about never worrying about a battery dying or remembering to charge your toy so that it doesn't run out of juice right before you reach orgasm.

 Cons: These toys tend to have old-school designs (although you might be into that, and that's OK!), and you have to be near an outlet to use them.
 Some corded vibes have long cords, but most do not.
 If you're scarce on outlets, you'll have to get an extension cord.
-There is also the tripping or tangling hazard of having a cord near or your the bed.
+There is also the tripping or tangling hazard of having a cord near your the bed.

-Whenever I think about batteries I think about most things from the '90s, but especially remote controls and toys.
+Whenever I think about batteries, I think about most things from the '90s, but especially remote controls and toys.
 I may be dating myself by that last sentence.
 Batteries were at one point convenient; they were the only other option if you didn't want to deal with a power cord.
 Now, they just feel like a wasteful stopgap before rechargeable batteries came along.
 Most mid-range and inexpensive vibes use batteries, which can be anything from little watch batteries that fizzle out after 45 minutes of use to C batteries that power old-style slimline vibrators.